sazz465/Commitizer/README.md

 Usage of ./commitizer:

   -branchName string
-        Name of the branch name on the first page to start the commitzer process (default "main") -numCommits int
+        Name of the branch on the first page to start the commitizer process (default "main") -numCommits int
         Number of commits to be obtained (default 10) -pathCSV string